MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_look_at_trading_player.md

 # Entity Documentation - minecraft:behavior.look_at_trading_player

-`minecraft:behavior.look_at_trading_player` allows an entity to look at the player that is currently trading with the entity.
+`minecraft:behavior.look_at_trading_player` compels an entity to look at the player that is currently trading with the entity.

 >[!IMPORTANT]
 > `minecraft:behavior.look_at_trading_player` requires the ability to trade in order to work properly.